fengwang/ceras/ReadMe.md

 ----

 ## Features
-- Fast, with/without GPU:
+- Fast and GPU memory friendly:
-    - 98% accuracy on MNIST in 10 epochs in 30s (loading dataset, training and validation on a laptop with Intel(R) Core(TM) i7-7700HQ and a mobile GTX 1060)
+    - 98% accuracy on MNIST in 10 epochs in 30s (loading dataset, training and validation on a laptop with Intel(R) Core(TM) i7-7700HQ and a mobile GTX 1060);
+    - only time-comsuming operations are accelerated by GPU (such as GEMM), and your GPU memory size is not the restriction for a large batch size.
 - Portable:
-    - compiles anywhere as long as your compiler supports C++20;
+    - header-only, only requires a standard C++ compiler;
-    - CUDA acceleration is optional, not a must;
+    - CUDA acceleration is optional, not a must.
-    - header-only.
 - Simply implemented:
-    - mimicking Tensorflow grammar, but in C++.
+    - mimicking Tensorflow/keras grammar for easy of use;
-    - minimizing the levels of indirection to expose as many implementation details as possible.
+    - minimizing the levels of indirections to expose as many implementation details as possible.

-## Build
+## Usage
 __Using this library__:

 copy the `include` directory to the working directory, then include the header file